ashwanth1109/nodejs-practice/04_microservices/README.md

 ```

 Here, we have a Node with a ROUTER socket and a DEALER socket.
 Either socket sends a message to the other socket, whenever either receives a message.
 You can have multiple REQ/REP sockets that connect to the ROUTER/DEALER pair which can distribute the requests and responses accordingly.

+### Clustering Node.js Processes

+In multi-threaded systems, doing more work in parallel means spinning up more threads.
+But Node uses a single-threaded event loop, so to take advantage of multiple cores in the same computer, you need to spin up more processes.

+This is called clustering - a useful technique for scaling your Node application when there's unused CPU capacity available.